Our Solution: The Birth of Modern Neuronavigation

 M.Curie was once asked why she studied radium.
 She answered: "Because the bibliography is so short."

-When MRI came, we wanted reformats in the plane (X, Y, Z) of the ultrasound image.
+When MRI came, we wanted reformats in the plane of the ultrasound image.
 One helped to understand the other.
 And we used ultrasound imaging to verify the accuracy of our new navigation system, one of the earliest in the world.

-We insisted that the surgeon wants to know where he or she is going, hence our seminal "principle of the common axis" for all instruments, now used in image-guided surgery the world over (and in all contemporary VR-AR applications--you may substitute for the sake of simplicity "the common axis" with Point-of-View POV or Field-of-View FOV, that is, where you are looking determines what you see.
+We concentrated on visualization and insisted that the surgeon wants to know where he or she is going, hence our seminal "principle of the common axis" for all instruments, now used in image-guided surgery the world over (and in all contemporary VR-AR applications--you may substitute for the sake of simplicity "the common axis" with Point-of-View POV or Field-of-View FOV, that is, where you are looking determines what you see).

 To demonstrate our work and in our own small way to disprove the notions of our esteemed colleagues in peer review, we brought the system to the operating rooms of the Department of Neurosurgery, University of Minnesota, during 1992-93.